JohnLCaron/rlauxe/README.md

     treated as if they had the value u TODO (the largest value the assorter can assign) in calculating the overstatement error.

-_This is in the code but not testes yet TODO.
+_This is in the code but not tested yet TODO.
 See ComparisonAssorter.bassort()._

 ## Stratified audits using OneAudit (TODO)